-It’s extremely important to take good care of your skin.
+It’s crucial to take good care of your skin.
 Using non-toxic skin care products is a great start.
-However, an effective natural skincare program should also include taking care of the inside of your body by implementing such things as a plant-based diet, exercise, detoxification/cleansing and organic supplements.
+However, an effective natural skincare program should also include taking care of the inside of your body by implementing such things as a plant-based diet, exercise, detoxification/cleansing, and organic supplements.
 The adage “what you put on the inside of your body, you wear on the outside” rings true.
-Does you inside match your outside?
+Does your inside match your outside?

 Experiencing radiant-looking skin is an ongoing process, not a destination.
 Depending on your starting point, it may take days or even months to really see and experience all the amazing results from implementing an organic skincare routine along side of a healthy lifestyle.
-Do your research on different natural skincare products, be religious with your use of the natural skincare products, implement some of the suggestions from the best natural skincare quotes given in this article and give your new skin care routine some time to work.
+Do your research on different natural skincare products, be religious with your use of the natural skincare products, implement some suggestions from the best natural skincare quotes given in this article and allow your new skincare routine some time to work.

 Brody, J.G., et al. “Endocrine Disruptors and Asthma-Associated Chemicals in Consumer Products.”
 Environmental Health Perspectives.
 120 (7).

 Braun, J., et al. “Personal care product use and urinary phthalate metabolite and paraben concentrations during pregnancy among women from a fertility clinic.”
 Journal of Exposure Science and Environmental Epidemiology.
 24.

 Fowler, J.F., et al. “Innovations in natural ingredients and their use in skin care.”
 Journal of Drugs in Dermatology.
 9 (6 Suppl.).

 Bowe, W. P. & Pugliese, S. “Cosmetic benefits of natural ingredients.”
 Journal of Drugs in Dermatology.
 13 (9).

 U.S. Food & Drug Administration.
 “FDA Recall Policy for Cosmetics.”